 - Edit in Lightroom

-If you're using natural light, the hue of the light depends on a lot of factors including window direction, time of year, and weather.
+If you're doing and indoor photoshoot using natural light , the hue of the light depends on a lot of factors including window direction, time of year, and weather.
 The hue of the light also changes throughout the day, and looks different in the morning, midday, and afternoon.
 To determine when YOUR light is most neutral, I recommend setting up a scene and taking a photo of it every hour from 8 am-ish to 5 pm-ish.
 Comparing these photos will help you discover the time when the light looks closest to neutral.
 For a more in-depth discussion of Natural Lighting, check out the Natural Lighting how-to next!

 No matter which light source you use, you'll want to perfect the white balance by editing in Lightroom at the end!